skiadas/Calc2Course/notes/exponential.md

 $$\frac{d}{dx}b^x = \lim_{h\to 0}\frac{b^{x+h} - b^x}{h} = \lim_{h\to 0}\frac{b^x b^h - b^x}{h}$$

-Notice that $b^x$ is a constant that is a common factor in the numerator, so we can take it all the way out of the integral:
+Notice that $b^x$ is a constant that is a common factor in the numerator, so we can take it all the way out of the limit:

 $$\frac{d}{dx}b^x = b^x\lim_{h\to 0}\frac{b^h-1}{h}$$

-So it all hinges on the integral:
+So it all hinges on the limit:

 $$m(b) = \lim_{h\to 0}\frac{b^h-1}{h}$$